TheDreamer/TheDreamer.github.io/_posts/2014-12-18-c-only-programmer-breaks-tigervnc.md

 Hmmm, I was an anti-C++ C Programmer...but I have on occasion been forced to do C++....

 As C++ is more strongly typed, the cast is required.
-But, from an ansi-C perspective, there are basically 3 disadvantages do using a cast.
+But, from an ANSI-C perspective, there are basically 3 disadvantages do using a cast.

-1. the cast is redundant, saves unnecessary typing.
-But, it was already there so removing it resulted in unnecessary typing.
+1. the cast is redundant, saves unnecessary typing.  _But, it was already there so removing it resulted in unnecessary typing._
-2. may mask failure to include `stdlib.h`, which is a big problem if sizeof(int) != sizeof(void *).
-Are you a good C Programmer?
+2. may mask failure to include `stdlib.h`, which is a big problem if sizeof(int) != sizeof(void *).  _Are you a good C Programmer?_
-3. If the type of the pointer is changed, need to fix all `malloc` uses (unless it was cast to a `typedef`). `RegDataPtr` is a `typedef`.
+3. If the type of the pointer is changed, need to fix all `malloc` uses (unless it was cast to a `typedef`). _`RegDataPtr` is a `typedef`._

-And, there's if its not broken, don't break it.....the fix is to add an additional test before the `malloc`, so no reason to mess with the `malloc`.
+And, there's if its not broken, don't break it.....the fix is to add an additional test before the `malloc`, is not a reason to mess with the `malloc`.
 And, then there just seems a whole lot of other things wrong with what was said in the message.

 So, I whip up a patch to `x11-servers/xorg-server/files/patch-CVE-2014-8092-3-4` and wait to see if this results in a successful build of `net/tigervnc` in _poudriere_.